 - Camera and tripod if required

-Other Things to do nearby.
+Other Things to do near Moeraki New Zealand.

 Visit the cute little town of Moeraki.
 It is only 7km by road from the boulders.
 If you look out across the bay to the south when at the boulders you will see Moeraki on the peninsula.